Large spots on the child's body. Diseases that cause spots on a child's body

 Red dots on the baby’s body may appear for some other reasons:

 1. 1.
-Molluscum contagiosum is an infectious disease affecting children aged 1 to 10 years.
-Infection occurs in public pools, on beaches and through other people's clothing.
-Nodules of bright pink color, semicircular shape and a small depression in the center appear on the body.
+Molluscum contagiosum is an infectious disease that affects children aged 1 to 10 years.
+Infection occurs in public swimming pools, on beaches and through other people's clothing.
+Nodules of a bright pink color, semicircular in shape and a small depression in the center appear on the body.
 The disease can be confused with chickenpox or measles.
 Molluscum contagiosum occurs against a background of reduced immunity.
-Therefore, the treatment will be to increase the body's defenses.
-To prevent infection of healthy skin areas, Viferon cream, Acyclovir ointment, oxolinic ointment are used.
+Therefore, treatment will consist of increasing the body's defenses.
+To prevent infection of healthy areas of the skin, Viferon cream, Acyclovir ointment, and oxolinic ointment are used.

 2. 2.
-Scarlet fever - an infectious disease caused by hemolytic streptococcus.
-Newborns have innate immunity to the pathogen, children from 2 to 10 years old are susceptible to the disease.
-Accompanied by symptoms of tonsillitis and the formation of a small punctate rash.
-The method of distribution of scarlet fever is airborne.
-The incubation period varies from 2-10 days, then the child's temperature rises sharply, and the headache intensifies.
+Scarlet fever is an infectious disease caused by hemolytic streptococcus.
+Newborns have innate immunity to the pathogen; children from 2 to 10 years old are susceptible to the disease.
+Accompanied by symptoms of sore throat and the formation of a pinpoint rash.
+The method of spreading scarlet fever is by airborne droplets.
+The incubation period varies from 2-10 days, then the child’s temperature rises sharply and the headache intensifies.
 General malaise and intoxication can cause vomiting.
-A bright red rash covers most of the body, red streaks form in the folds of the skin.
-The rash on the skin persists for 4-5 days, then it changes in color, peels off and gradually disappears.
-Treatment is with antibiotics.
+A bright red rash covers most of the body, with red streaks forming in the folds of the skin.
+The skin rash persists for 4-5 days, then it changes color, peels off and gradually disappears.
+Treatment is carried out with antibiotics.
 To eliminate itching, antihistamines and creams containing corticosteroids are used.

 3. 3.
-Roseola for children - an infection that affects children under two years of age.
-Symptoms of the disease are similar to those of rubella, SARS and allergies, which makes it difficult to diagnose.
-The causative agent of childhood roseola is herpes types 6 and 7, suggest infection with the virus by airborne droplets.
+Roseola infantum is an infection that affects children under two years of age.
+The symptoms of the disease are similar to those of rubella, ARVI and allergies, which makes diagnosis difficult.
+The causative agent of infantile roseola is herpes types 6 and 7; infection with the virus is assumed to be airborne.
 The disease most often develops in spring and autumn.
 The incubation period lasts on average from 3 to 7 days.
-The disease begins with a high temperature, reaching up to 39-40ºС, which lasts for 3-5 days.
+The disease begins with a high temperature, reaching 39-40ºC, which lasts for 3-5 days.
 The child may have enlarged cervical lymph nodes, decreased appetite and general weakness.
-On the 4th day, the temperature subsides, pink spotted rashes appear on the body.
+On the 4th day, the temperature subsides, pink spotty rashes appear on the body.
 There is no specific treatment for roseola rosea.
-The rash will disappear without leaving marks.
+The rash will disappear without leaving any traces.
 A sick child is given antipyretic drugs and plenty of fluids.

 4. 4.
-Lichen pink.
-The causes of occurrence are not fully understood.
-Often the disease occurs after an infectious disease or hypothermia of the body.
-Pityriasis rosea begins as a red or pink "maternal plaque" patch on the skin.
+Tinea rosacea.
+The reasons for its occurrence are not fully understood.
+Often the disease occurs after an infectious disease or hypothermia.
+Pityriasis rosea begins with the appearance of a red or pink "mother's plaque" patch on the skin.
 After 2 days, the spot begins to peel off, and then the rash spreads throughout the body.
-The newly formed plaques are smaller than the maternal ones.
-Pink lichen is localized on the shoulders, abdomen, sometimes it can appear on the scalp.
+Newly formed plaques are smaller in size than the maternal plaque.
+Pityriasis rosea is localized on the shoulders, abdomen, and can sometimes appear on the scalp.
 To confirm the diagnosis, a scraping is taken for analysis.
-Treatment for pink lichen is reduced to eliminating itching and strengthening the immune system.
-The disease will last 2-3 weeks, after the disappearance of the rash, age spots will remain, which will also disappear without a trace over time.
+Treatment of pityriasis rosea is limited to eliminating itching and strengthening the immune system.
+The disease will last 2-3 weeks, after the rash disappears, pigment spots will remain, which over time will also disappear without a trace.

 CATEGORIES